Install

 Operating System: Linux, Windows, MacOS

-All gnss_lib_py classes and methods are tested in Python 3.8, and 3.11 in the latest Ubuntu, MacOS and Windows versions. gnss_lib_py was originally developed in Python 3.8.9 in Ubuntu 20/22 and Ubuntu 20 for WSL2.
+All gnss_lib_py classes and methods are tested in Python 3.9, 3.10, 3.11, 3.12, and 3.13 in the latest Ubuntu, MacOS and Windows versions.
+Python 3.9 will soon be deprecated, please consider updating to a newer version of Python. gnss_lib_py was originally developed in Python 3.8.9 in Ubuntu 20/22 and Ubuntu 20 for WSL2.

 Standard Installation